22940dev/hugo-frameview/content/projects.md

 [Learn Anything](https://learn-anything.xyz) is an [open source](https://github.com/learn-anything/learn-anything) website to learn any topic as fast as possible.

 The [end goal](https://docs.learn-anything.xyz/roadmap) is to create a machine learning system that can craft personalized study plans for learning any topic and an open knowledge graph anyone can explore and extend.

-## Dendron

-[Dendron](https://dendron.so/) is an [open-source](https://github.com/dendronhq/dendron), local-first, markdown-based, note-taking tool built on top of VSCode that lets you publish content on the web.

 ## Alfred Workflows